The best places to save your money: Money market accounts, savings accounts and CDs

 The primary differences between money market accounts and savings accounts are their flexibility and fee structures.

 Savings accounts are relatively flexible but usually don’t come with checkbooks and debit cards like money market accounts.
 Money market accounts are explicitly designed to give account holders an easy way to spend the money in the account.
-Savings accounts are not as flexible, and you need to take a few extra steps to spend money that you have in the account.
+Savings accounts are not as flexible, and you need to take a few extra steps to access and spend money that you have in the account.

 Pros and cons of money market accounts, savings accounts and CDs